tacitknowledge/slow-light/README.md

 The ClientDriverTest shows a number of different modes, but in general you just need to do these things:
 ```
+ //This object needs to have an interface to proxy, but can be real app code, a real service, or a stub
+ //  supporting concrete classes without interfaces is a TODO
  Object targetToWrapInProxy;
  .
  .